SiyuZhou918/Class_notes_BME547/README.md

     3. A python script file (example: cell_assay.py) that contains the single command “pass”. [new line at the end of the file]    (The reason this file is included is because pytest will fail and cause GitHub Actions to fail if pytest cannot find any python files to analyze.)

     The presence of these three files should allow GitHub Actions to run and successfully pass.
 Once you see that GitHub Actions passes, merge this branch into the main branch.
 Then, all of these files will exist on all new branches in the future and GitHub Actions will run.
 You can then create a new branch and start adding your code to the python script that you created.
+    4. Return to the main folder of the repository and git add, commit, push

     4. Create venv
         0. create a new branch to setup venv